nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 5. `delete /m MA1521`: Deletes the module MA1521 from the list.
 The Module Card for MA1521 should no longer exist.
 6. `exit`: Exits **MODTrek**.
 Don't worry, your data is saved automatically for you, so the next time you start up **MODTrek**, your data should be successfully restored.

-Congratulations, the tutorial has come to an end!
+Congratulations, you have completed this tutorial!
 Do continue exploring the functions within **MODTrek**.
-For the complete list of commands, you may refer to the [Command Summary](#command-summary) section.
-For more details about each command, you may refer to the next section on [Features](#features).
+For the complete list of commands, you can refer to the [Command Summary](#command-summary) section.
+For more details about each command, you can refer to the next section on [Features](#features).

 [Back to Table of Contents](#toc)